Herrnhut brotherly agreement of 1727

 What does Jesus mean?
 And what should we not do?

-What we should do is to get away from our crocked ways and behavior.
+What we should do is to get away from our croocked ways and behavior.
 Instead we should get closer to God.
 Because when we draw ourselves closer to Him – He will get closer to us.
-And when we have spent time with the Lord, when we continually are filled with His Holy Spirit, we don’t have to resist our fleshly desires in the same way we otherwise would.
-Continue reading “Love God yes, but do you still following your own desires?”
+And when we have spent time with the Lord, when we are continually filled with His Holy Spirit, we don’t have to struggle to resist our fleshly desires in the same way we otherwise would.
+Continue reading “Love God.
+Yes! but do you still follow your own desires?”

 The power of Forgiveness